Empower Your Practice

 Medical staff training is, by definition, staff-focused.

 As such, you should allow your staff to openly share any challenges, training needs, and doubts they have about their work, skills, and knowledge.
+Employee engagement surveys can be a powerful tool here, helping you gather structured feedback on how employees feel about their roles and what additional support they may need.

 This way, you will be sure you're providing the exact type of medical staff training your employees need, which means they will be more motivated and eager to learn new skills and knowledge.